Challenges of Customer Interaction: Understanding the customer

 Assuming you do get the dreaded, last-minute request for something that is very nearly not workable given your current resources.
 What do you do?
 Do you resort to black magic?
 Do you crank your team up to 11?
 Well, first of all, manage the other side’s expectations.
 I mean, if you’re like me, you will quickly check what is possible both through simple number-crunching and with the help of those members of your team that know more in the given area than you do.
 Be careful to state your actual capability of dealing with the task and to enumerate the risks that may influence the outcome.

 Some might say you should go as far as underpromise, so you can later overdeliver if things go swell.
 I do not think that’s a good idea.
-Your customer will be looking for a realistic assessment of the situation and might be under so much pressure him/herself that an unrealistically pessimistic message might contribute to an increase in tension.
+Your customer will be looking for a realistic assessment of the situation.
+He/She might be under so much pressure him/herself that an unrealistically pessimistic message might contribute to an increase in tension.

 Creativity also helps when dealing with a sudden request.
 Ask your team and try to segment the challenge into pieces.
 It may very well be that what you can deliver will not be the full functionality, but may very well be already enough to solve your customer’s biggest problems and give them value.
 9 out of 10 product owners would probably agree!

 There used to be a little graphic design office over next to where I live.
 I would sometimes visit when I needed something outside the capability of a home printer.
 They had a sign on the door that went something like this: